Here's why Amazon may beat Apple to $2 trillion

 Forte said Amazon's burgeoning gaming business, led by video site Twitch, could also give a big boost to Amazon.

-In fact, Forte cited the opportunity from eSports as a reason why he raised his near-term price target for Wednesday to $2,450 a share.
+In fact, Forte cited the opportunity from eSports as a reason why he raised his near-term price target on Wednesday to $2,450 a share.
 That's almost 25% higher than the current stock price and would value at Amazon at about $1.2 trillion.

 Firing on all cylinders

-But Amazon would have to more than double to get to $2 trillion, which isn't far fetched
+But Amazon would have to more than double to get to $2 trillion, which isn't far fetched.

 The stock did just that over the past 12 months, and it's soared nearly 600% in just the past five years.